rickballard/CoCivium/USER_GUIDE.md

 ## 3) Core Concepts

 ### 3.1 Cognocarta Consenti (CC)
-**At-a-glance.** A living scroll that encodes “consent before coercion” into practice.
+**At-a-glance.** A living scroll that encodes “consent not coercion” into practice.
 Change proposals are transparent and reversible.

 **Why it matters.** Governance must be changeable without chaos.
 CC is the rulebook for edits to the rulebook.